Hyundai Tucson MPG By Year & Gas Mileage

 2Estimated ranges provided are subject to variation based on factors such as fuel levels, driving habits, road conditions, and individual vehicle performance.
 These estimates should be used for comparison purposes only and shall not be solely relied upon.

-32024 TUCSON Plug-in Hybrid.
-33-mile All-Electric Range based on a fully charged battery pack and 80 combined MPGe.
+32026 TUCSON Plug-in Hybrid.
+32-mile All-Electric Range based on a fully charged battery pack and 77 Combined MPGe.
 MPGe is the EPA-equivalent measure of gasoline fuel efficiency for electric-mode operation.
 35 Combined MPG (gas).
 All figures are EPA estimates and for comparison purposes only.
-Actual range and mileage will vary with options, driving conditions and habits, vehicle and battery's condition, battery temperature, outside temperature and other factors.
+Actual range and mileage will vary with options, driving conditions and habits, vehicle and battery's condition, battery temperature, outside temperature, and other factors.